(Satan, fallen angel – Gustave Dore, illustration in Milton’s epic poem Paradise Lost – Source)

 Christians and practitioners of “white magick” look up to them as negative entities; modern demonolators view them as forms of energy to which they gave names so that they may work with them (it’s important to specify that modern demonolators don’t worship Demons. they only work with them); traditional demonolators consider them to be real entities with free will, just like satanists think of Satan.

 The fact that we are more independent and knowledgeable is said to be a result of the interactions between Demons and Humans.
 It is believed Satan encouraged man not to respect the laws of God and to be free .
 To outrun any limits of knowledge and power.
-The Serpent (associated with Lucifer or Lilith) in the garden of Eden made humans taste the fruit of knowledge, thus giving them the knowledge of good and evil.
-The angels who came to Earth and took human wives have taught people the arts and sciences, according to the Book of Enoch.
+The Serpent (associated with Lucifer, Samael or Lilith) in the garden of Eden made humans taste the fruit of knowledge, thus giving them the knowledge of good and evil.
+The angels who came to Earth and took human wives have taught people the arts and sciences, according to the Book of Enoch as stated earlier in this article.

 Demons have been summoned by people for many reasons.
 They teach us the secrets of arts, science and magic.
 When having contact with demons, we must maintain different relationships with them.
-Either for learning the dark arts of Satan, either for protection, for revenge and so on it is said they have been helping humans since the dawn of time, even before their unholy fall (when they were angels/archangels).
+Either for learning the magical arts, either for protection, for revenge and so on it is said they have been helping humans since the dawn of time, even before their unholy fall (when they were angels/archangels).

 Belonging to the Spiritual/Astral World, they to not have a certain form, an aspect through which we can recognize them.
 Because of this, every time we get visual manifestations from them it is possible to appear in different ways; of course, this also depends on the Demon’s preferences: some of them choose a different appearance each time they show themselves, others oscillate between few appearances ( it is possible that they appear each time under a different appearance but, occasionally, this appearances may repeat), others appear the same every time and others, prefer not to show themselves at all.
 Yet, in spite of this lack of precise appearance, they can easily be identified depending on other senses.
 For example, when invoking a Demon you can feel his presence (that of course, if he responded to your call) because of his energy – and every Demon has a different aura .
 Certainly there are other criteria left, but I will not dwell upon this problem more than I already have.